 5. Lack of MonitoringVery few children and young people's services include sexual orientation within their monitoring procedures.
 They do not know, therefore, how many LGB young people are accessing their services.
 This simply perpetuates their invisibility.
 However, under new equality legislation (and their mental health strategy) the government are encouraging agencies to include sexual orientation in their monitoring procedures.
 Here is a short, two-hour, training session adapted from a Barnardo's training programme, which looks at why we monitor and asks participants to identify and discuss their fears about including sexuality.
 The aim is to include a question on sexuality within the usual monitoring form (e.g. which of the following best describes you: heterosexual (straight), gay, lesbian, bisexual, rather not say?) and try and complete the monitoring with the young person as soon as they access the service.
 Clearly, if a parent is present the young person is unlikely to admit to being gay.
 If you would prefer a less direct way of asking, here are some suggestions from Angela Hodgson, the Psychosexual Health Counsellor, who explains how to "Ask 'the Question', but don't Ask the Question."

 6. Specialist ServicesEven if mainstream services tackle the homophobia of its users (and staff) and make concerted efforts to be LGBT-friendly there will still be a need to develop specific services which target the needs of LGBT young people.
 For example, LGBT youth support groups, and specialist workers or projects in housing, mental health, substance misuse, and family services.
 This is not a difficult concept to understand given that, historically, agencies have provided specialist services to meet the needs of, e.g. black and minority ethnic young people; disabled young people; young women; young carers; etc. Ask yourself, Why is there a need for a service which specifically targets young carers?
 Then ask yourself whether the answer to this question is not the same answer as to why there is a need for specialist services for minority groups, including LGBT young people.
 The answer is partly that mainstream/generic services (one size fits all) rarely cater for the specific needs of minority groups and partly that minority groups need to come together to tackle isolation and provide peer support, acceptance and understanding, as well as accessing positive role models.
 The other, more obvious, reason for targetted groups/space for LGBT young people is that in order to form meaningful relationships they need to meet other LGBT young people!
 Another, more poignant, reason is that, unlike other minority groups, many LGBT young people do not have the support of their families!
 Visit the Old Services section to see the range of projects and support GALYIC used to offer.
-Here are examples of other, specialist, services for LGBT young people, some are within LGBT specific agencies like Stonewall (housing), PACE (mental health), some are specifically for young LGBT people like the Albert Kennedy Trust (family services), whilst others are projects within specialist services such as Inside Out at 42nd Street (mental health).
+Here are examples of other, specialist, services for LGBT young people, some are within LGBT specific agencies like Stonewall (housing), PACE (mental health), some are specifically for young LGBT people like the Albert Kennedy Trust (family services), whilst others are projects within specialist services such as Inside Out at 42nd Street (mental health) or AllSorts.

 7. Lack of AssessmentAgain, few children and young people's services include sexual orientation in their assessment procedures.
 Even if staff are aware of the needs of this group, if the sexual orientation of users is not included in the monitoring process, how can services respond appropriately?
 GALYIC developed a comprehensive Needs Assessment Tool and a follow-up Impact Assessment Tool.
 This is now available on-line; click here.